Informal loans: make up a contract and keep receipts of payments

 As to be expected, the brother and parents affirmed that monthly payments have been made.
 The woman, and for that matter also her husband, denied persistently.
 The question is now: how should the court value the given testimonies?
 Not that high, according to this judgment.
 As the witnesses are party to the proceedings, the value of the given testimonies is limited.
 The court decides finally that there is insufficient evidence of the cash payments.
 The woman’s claim to repayment of € 2,500.- is awarded.

-Provide a contract and keep receipts in case of loan
+Loan?
+Provide contract and keep receipts

 This case shows that proving cash payments with testimonies is not that simple.
 A witness has to have witnessed the actual payment from one person to the other and even then the receiver can deny that the payment actually related to that specific loan.
 Prevent evidentiary problems and this kind of family dramas by writing down agreements (an email will often suffice) en make repayments, if possible, via bank transfer.
 When paying in cash, it is recommended to ask the receiver for a receipt of payment (stating the date, the amount and the name of the receiver).
 These formalities are often omitted when it comes to loans between friends or family but the consequences can be harsh and lead to (escalating) conflicts and, eventually, lawsuits.